-As of June 30, 2022, the Company had approximately \$86,000 in its operating bank account, and a working capital deficit of approximately \$270,000.
+As of September 30, 2022, the Company had \$54,894 in its operating bank account, and a working capital deficit of \$1,161,663.

 Prior to the completion of the Initial Public Offering, the Company's liquidity needs had been satisfied through a payment of certain offering costs of \$25,000 from the Sponsor (see Note 5) for the Founder Shares, and the loan under an unsecured promissory note from the Sponsor of \$6,366 (see Note 5).
 The Company fully paid the note to the Sponsor on June 30, 2021.
-Subsequent to the consummation of the Initial Public Offering and Private Placement, the Company's liquidity needs have been satisfied through the proceeds from the consummation of the Private Placement not held in the Trust Account.
+Subsequent to the consummation of the Initial Public Offering and Private Placement, the Company's liquidity needs have been satisfied through the proceeds from the consummation of the Private Placement not held in the Trust Account and Promissory Notes funded by the Sponsor (see Note 5).
 Until the consummation of a Business Combination, the Company will be using the funds not held in the Trust Account for identifying and evaluating prospective acquisition candidates, performing due diligence on prospective target businesses, paying for travel expenditures, selecting the target business to acquire, and structuring, negotiating and consummating the Business Combination.